opensearch-project/documentation-website/_dashboards/discover/index-discover.md

 ### Filter your data

-Filters allow you to narrow down the results of a query by specifying specific criteria.
+Filters allow you to narrow the results of a query by specifying certain criteria.
 You can filter by field, value, or range.
-The **Add filter** popup suggests the available fields and operators.
+The **Add filter** pop-up suggests the available fields and operators.

 To filter your data: